kenorb/katacoda-scenarios/corda-ansible-install/step6.md

 We are almost there.
-We need to solve the final dependencies.
+Now we need to solve the final dependencies.

 ## Task

-Solve any missing dependencies and re-run playbook.
+Please solve any missing dependencies (such as Python libraries) and re-run playbook.

+Proceed to the next step, if the playbook has been executed without any errors.